fluidml/fluidml/README.md

 That's it!
 Internally, Flow expands this task into 4 tasks with provided cross product combinations of `max_iter` and `balanced`.
 Alternatively, one can select `zip` as the expansion method, which would result in 2 expanded tasks, with the respective `max_iter` and `balanced` combinations of `(50, True), (100, False)`.
 Generally, all values of type `List` will be unpacked to form grid search combinations.

+Note: Since we use Python's `json` module to serialize the provided configs, we don't distinguish between types `List` and `Tuple`.
+In fact, tuples are internally converted to lists, and thus get expanded in the same way as described above.

 If a list itself is an argument and should not be expanded, it has to be wrapped again in a list.
 That is why `layers` is not considered for different grid search realizations.
 Further, any successor tasks (for instance, evaluate task) in the task graph will also be automatically expanded.